 Our firm is majority-owned by women and minorities (combined).
 Nearly 50% of our current employees are minorities, and over 30% are women.
 Since inception, women have comprised at least 50% of our board of managers—currently, women represent 60% of the board.

 Charitable and community involvement

 We believe it’s important to make a difference outside of our offices as well.

 Causeway employees participate in community outreach programs in our local schools, as well as initiatives coordinated by L.A.
 Works, which focuses on contributing to a more equitable Los Angeles by organizing 25,000 volunteers per year to address the most pressing issues of our community through meaningful acts of service.
 We have prepped meals at Project Angel Food, hosted a Halloween carnival at the Boys and Girls Club and beautified a number of public schools.

-We also participate in annual fundraising events designed to benefit the John Tracey Clinic, a charitable organization that provides parent-centered services locally and globally to young children with hearing loss.
+We also participate in annual fundraising events designed to benefit the John Tracy Center, a charitable organization that provides parent-centered services locally and globally to young children with hearing loss.
 Causeway contributes to Big Sunday, which offers a broad variety of opportunities and projects that unite people to improve lives, build community and instill a sense of belonging.

 Chief Financial Officer and Risk Officer